-Consider the following text, which is the lyrics to the popular folk song 童神（わらびがみ）, with a rather ad hoc, conventional spelling that is still most prevalently found in Okinawa.
+Consider the following text, which is the lyrics to the popular folk song 童神（わらびがみ）, with a rather ad hoc, conventional spelling that is still most prevalent in Okinawa.
 The readings of words not the same in Japanese are given in parentheses to the side of 漢字.

 泣くなよーや ヘイヨー ヘイヨー